Linaro/jipdate/README.md

   -l                    Get the last comment from Jira -p                    Print to stdout
-  -q                    Query Jira for issue(s) assigned to you -t                    Use the test server
+  -q                    Query Jira for issue(s) assigned to you -s                    Be silent, only show jira updates and not entire
+                        status file
+  -t                    Use the test server
   -u USER, --user USER  Query Jira with another Jira username (first.last or
                         first.last@linaro.org)